abdurahman-harouat/sahl/README.md

 # pie : a package manager for a linux from scratch

+it is a simple package manager that can install packages from source, using yaml package definition files.

+inspired by [pacman](https://wiki.archlinux.org/title/Pacman) and [Makepkg](https://wiki.archlinux.org/title/Makepkg), it was made for learning purposes.

 ## requirements :

-those packages are required in runtime :
+those packages are required at runtime :

 - libarchive
 - tar